mikenakis/Bathyscaphe/README.md

 	Bathyscaphe.addImmutablePreassessment( EffectivelyImmutableClass.class );

-In this example, we have a class which is _effectively immutable_, meaning that it behaves immutably, but strictly speaking it is mutable under the hood, either because it is making use of lazy initialization, or simply because it contains an array.
+In this example, we have a class which is _effectively immutable_, meaning that it behaves immutably, but under the hood it is strictly speaking mutable, either because it is making use of lazy initialization, or simply because it contains an array.
 (Arrays in Java are mutable by nature.)
-One famous class that works exactly like that is `java.lang.String`.
-So, since we know that the class behaves immutably, we are instructing Bathyscaphe to consider the class as immutable, even though Bathyscaphe would have classified the class as mutable if it was to assess it.
+So, since we know that the class behaves immutably, we are instructing Bathyscaphe to consider the class as immutable, even though the class would have been classified as mutable if it was to be assessed by Bathyscaphe.
 This is called a "pre-assessment" or an "assessment override".
+One famous effectively immutable class is `java.lang.String`, containing an array of characters and a lazily initialized hash-code field.
+Bathyscaphe has a built-in pre-assessment for `java.lang.String` and a few other well-known effectively immutable classes of the JDK.

-The `addImmutablePreassessment()` method should be used only on classes whose source code we have no control over, such as classes found in third-party libraries.
-For classes that we can modify, we should use one or more of the annotations found in the `bathyscaphe-claims` module.
+Pre-assessment should be used only on classes whose source code we have no control over, such as classes found in the JDK or in third-party libraries.
+For classes that we write and can thus modify, see next section.

 ### Annotating your classes

+If you write an effectively immutable class, you should use the annotations found in the `bathyscaphe-claims` module to annotate the effectively immutable fields, thus allowing Bathyscaphe to assess the immutability of the remaining fields and issue an assessment for your class as a whole.

 The `@Invariable` annotation can be used as follows:

     @Invariable private int myLazilyInitializedHashCode;

-In this example, we have a non-final `int` field in an otherwise immutable class.
+In this example, we have a non-final field in an otherwise immutable class.
 The presence of this field would normally cause Bathyscaphe to assess the declaring class as mutable; however, with the `@Invariable` annotation we are promising that this particular field will behave as if it was immutable.
 Therefore, if the class meets all other requirements for immutability, then Bathyscaphe will assess the class as immutable.

 Similarly, the `@InvariableArray` annotation can be used as follows:

     @InvariableArray private final byte[] mySha256Hash;

 In this example, we have a field which is final, but it is of array type.
-Arrays are by definition mutable in Java, so this field would normally cause Bathyscaphe to assess the declaring class as mutable; however, with the `@InvariableArray` annotation we are promising that this particular array will behave as if it was immutable.
+Arrays are by definition mutable in Java, so the presence of this field would normally cause Bathyscaphe to assess the declaring class as mutable; however, with the `@InvariableArray` annotation we are promising that this particular array will behave as if it was immutable.
 Therefore, if the class meets all other requirements for immutability, Bathyscaphe will assess it as immutable.

 Note that `@Invariable` and `@InvariableArray` can be combined.

 Also note that it is illegal to use either of these annotations on non-private fields, because a class cannot give any promises about fields that may be mutated by other classes.

 Also note that with these annotations we are only promising shallow immutability; Bathyscaphe will still perform all the checks necessary in order to guarantee deep immutability.
 So, for example, if the field was of type `Foo` instead of `int`, or if the array field was an array of `Foo` instead of an array of `byte`, then Bathyscaphe would recursively assess the immutability of `Foo` as part of assessing the immutability of the field.

 ### Self-assessment

-Sometimes the question of whether an object is mutable or immutable can be so complicated, that only the object itself can answer the question for sure.
-For example, sometimes we write classes that are **_freezable_**, meaning that they begin their life as mutable, so that they can undergo complex initialization, and at some later moment they are instructed to **_freeze_** in-place, thus becoming immutable from that moment on.
+Sometimes, the question whether an object is mutable or immutable can be so complicated, that only the object itself can answer the question for sure.
 In order to accommodate such cases, the bathyscaphe-claims module defines the `ImmutabilitySelfAssessable` interface.
 If your class implements this interface, bathyscaphe will be invoking instances of your class, asking them whether they are immutable or not.
+Here is an example:

+    public class MyFreezableClass implements ImmutabilitySelfAssessable
+    {
+        private int mutable; private boolean frozen;
+        public void mutate() { assert !frozen; mutable++; }
+        public void freeze() { frozen = true; }
+        @Override public boolean isImmutable() { return frozen; }
+    }

 ### Obtaining diagnostics

-It may happen that we intended a certain object to be immutable, but Bathyscaphe determined that it is in fact mutable.
-In these cases, it would be nice to have an explanation as to exactly why Bathyscaphe issued that assessment, so that we can find where the problem is, and fix it.
-For this reason, there is a separate module called `bathyscaphe-print` which can create detailed human-readable diagnostics from an `ObjectMustBeImmutableException`.

-bathyscaphe-print can be used as follows:
+Here is how you can obtain a detailed human-readable diagnostic message explaining exactly why a certain object of yours, which you intended to be immutable, was assessed by Bathyscaphe as mutable:

+    Object myObject = List.of( new StringBuilder() );
     try
     {
-		assert Bathyscaphe.objectMustBeImmutableAssertion( List.of( new StringBuilder() ) );
+        assert Bathyscaphe.objectMustBeImmutableAssertion( myObject );
     }
     catch( ObjectMustBeImmutableException e )
     {
-		AssessmentPrinter.getText( e ).forEach( System.out::println );
+        Bathyscaphe.explain( e ).forEach( System.out::println );
 	}

 The above code will emit the following text to the standard output:<br/>